BertrandAreal/pg_build_win/doc/slow_bison_flex.md

 If so, you will need to reconfigure the Jenkins service so it runs under a user account other than the default NT service account.
 Simply setting "Allow this service to interact with the desktop" is not enough.
+The new user must not be an administrator, otherwise PostgreSQL will complain.